 Dinner: Enjoy a meal in community.
 Catered by HyVee, there will be a different menu each week to feed stomachs and a sense of togetherness.
 A freewill donation of $7 per person or $20 per family is welcome to cover the cost.
 Dinner is served from 5:30-6:55 p.m.

->

-> Red Apron Crew: This crew offers the warmth of hospitality and service during dinner.
+Red Apron Crew: This crew offers the warmth of hospitality and service during dinner.
 Put on an apron and help fill drinks, clear tables, and offer conversation to those who come to eat.
-To volunteer, contact Joanna Roland at [email protected]or 563-326-3547.
+To volunteer, contact Joanna Roland at email@example.com 563-326-3547.

->

-> Green Apron Crew: Scrape some plates, make some friends.
+Green Apron Crew: Scrape some plates, make some friends.
 The Environmental Team will scrape and wash dishes to reduce the amount of waste going to the landfill.
 Scraps will be composted, too.
-To help, contact Jules Irish at [email protected]or 309-269-0816.
+To help, contact Jules Irish at firstname.lastname@example.org 309-269-0816.

->

-> Worship: Soles of Faith is the unifying theme for the 7 p.m. worship.
+Worship: Soles of Faith is the unifying theme for the 7 p.m. worship.
 A Lenten journey of artistic and biblical reflection, these services will feature the stories of fictional characters and their shoes, from the perspective of a dog named Baxter.
 The noon worship will follow the same theme.

 Giving: Regular midweek Lenten offerings (known to some by the purple envelope) will be given to fight hunger.
 We hope to exceed $20,000.
 If you like to make an additional Lenten offering to ELCA World Hunger, please earmark your check memo line with “World Hunger.”